-The main problems with WordPress image optimization plugins are how they work and the cost behind it.
-When you install an image optimization plugin on your website, it generally asks you to run that plugin so that it can analyse and optimize all the images in your website.
+The main problems with WordPress image optimization plugins are how they work and the cost behind them.
+When you install an image optimization plugin on your website, it generally asks you to run that plugin so that it can analyze and optimize all the images on your website.
 Now depending on what plugins, you are using, it may completely ignore all the images inside your theme and plugins and just look for the images in your upload folder.

-On top of that WordPress itself has some default cropping size.
+On top of that WordPress itself has some default cropping sizes.
 So, even if you are not using a theme or plugin, WordPress will still crop each image to those default sizes and will also keep the full-size image you have uploaded.
 This is why you might have seen that one image you upload on your website can become 10 or 20 images inside your upload folder based on what theme and plugins you are using.
-Now, this is a great feature and technique that WordPress uses to ensure the images are right sized and no extra data gets wasted and we love it for that but the problem is how image optimization plugins handles them.
+Now, this is a great feature and technique that WordPress uses to ensure the images are right-sized and no extra data gets wasted and we love it for that but the problem is how image optimization plugins handle them.

 Image Optimization Services We Use

-As stated earlier we do not use any WordPress plugins to optimize images, instead we use either ImageKit or Cloudflare to optimize the images on the fly only for the images which needs optimization.
-As these are not WordPress image optimization plugins, almost no work happens at the server level and instead all the optimization happens on the fly when a user request for an image.
+As stated earlier we do not use any WordPress plugins to optimize images, instead, we use either ImageKit or Cloudflare to optimize the images on the fly only for the images which need optimization.
+As these are not WordPress image optimization plugins, almost no work happens at the server level and instead, all the optimization happens on the fly when a user requests an image.

-Both ImageKit and Cloudflare works as an image CDN, providing you the image from your nearest node instead to travelling all around the world and fetch each image from the web server.
-When you request for an image via these CDNs, these services optimize the images on the cloud and send you the optimized version of only those images your browser has requested, stopping the waste of optimizing all images regardless of whether you use them or not.
+Both ImageKit and Cloudflare work as an image CDN, providing you the image from your nearest node instead of traveling all around the world and fetching each image from the web server.
+When you request an image via these CDNs, these services optimize the images on the cloud and send you the optimized version of only those images your browser has requested, stopping the waste of optimizing all images regardless of whether you use them or not.

-Moreover, these services will check if you are using a modern browser and if you do, they will send you the images in future ready version like WebP which is even smaller than the conventional JPG, PNG or GIF.
+Moreover, these services will check if you are using a modern browser and if you do, they will send you the images in a future-ready version like WebP which is even smaller than the conventional JPG, PNG, or GIF.
 Also, as this is a web-based image format, browsers can parse them much faster.
 All of these things happen without a need for you to do any special customization on your website.

-Also, these services do not charge you on number of optimized image basis, instead they charge for the bandwidth you have used for the image CDN.
+Also, these services do not charge you on a number of optimized images basis, instead, they charge for the bandwidth you have used for the image CDN.

 Choosing Between ImageKit and Cloudflare Image Optimization

-Though we really appreciate all the hard work the WordPress image optimization plugin developers put on their plugins, but using an external service is always cheaper as they will not only cost less but also reduces the load on your server while giving you images in future ready format.
-Let us know what do you think about this?
+Though we really appreciate all the hard work the WordPress image optimization plugin developers put into their plugins, using an external service is always cheaper as they will not only cost less but also reduce the load on your server while giving you images in future-ready format.
+Let us know what you think about this.
 Do you use any image optimization plugins, if so, then why?
 We would love to discuss more about this in the comment section below.